-8.2.1 Closed-Loop Feed-Back
+8.2.1 Closed-Loop Feedback

-The Checkweigher controller can be supplied with a closed-loop feed-back circuit designed to monitor package weights, takes an average of a set number of packages, and then output a response back to the packaging machinery to adjust for more accurately filled packages.
-There are three types of feed-back:
+The Checkweigher controller can be supplied with a closed-loop feedback circuit designed to monitor package weights, takes an average of a set number of packages, and then output a response back to the packaging or slicing machinery to adjust for more accurately package weights.
+There are three types of feedback:

-- 1. Counter Feed-Back
+- 1. Counter Feedback

-- 2. Serial Feed-Back
+- 2. Serial Feedback

-- 3. Servo Feed-Back
+- 3. Servo (pulse) Feedback